ruuvi/station.localization/README.md

 - Sweden
 - French
 - Russian
+- German

 If you want to add new language and ready to help with translation send email to denis@ruuvi.com.
-We'll make preparations for new laguage.
+We'll make preparations for new language.

 ## Repository structure

 #### File station.localization.json
-Main file of repository containig all localized strings
+Main file of repository containing all localized strings

 #### Directory localize.converter.android
 Tool we use to convert from *station.localization.json* to *string.xml* files for Android project